nunezpfall2018/364W18midterm/README.md

  - **Have at least 3 view functions that are not included with the code we have provided.
 (But you may have more!
 Make sure you include ALL view functions in the app in the documentation and ALL pages in the app in the navigation links of base.html.)**

-#** NunezP original code - Additional Requirements for an additional 200 points (to reach 100%) -- an app with extra functionality - requirements met.
+#** NunezP original code - Additional requirements met for an additional 200 points (to reach 100%) -- an app with extra functionality.

 - **(100 points) Include an additional model class (to make at least 4 total in the application) with at least 3 columns.
 Save data to it AND query data from it; use the data you query in a view-function, and as a result of querying that data, something should show up in a view.
 (The data itself should show up, OR the result of a request made with the data should show up.)**